Sompting

 At the very start of the programme, the partnership realised that limited transport options prevented many residents from engaging in community activities.
 As a priority, they negotiated with bus provider Arriva and the council to subsidise more frequent services.
 However, as costs rose, the partnership had to look for alternative solutions.
 They took matters into their own hands and purchased their own minibus.
 In return for a donation, organisations operating in the area, like Age UK and the Brownies, were able to use the bus (named Billy) to transport residents to and from activities.
 These donations enabled Billy to become self-sustaining and, if no driver was available, the Big Local partnership worker would pick up and drop off residents themselves.

-After residents requested a more accessible vehicle, Sompting Big Local donated Billy to Sustainable Sussex’s community farm and purchased ‘Rory’ (named after the roaring sound of its engine), a minibus with an automatic step and handrail.
 A survey of minibus users suggested that 80 per cent of journeys made by residents would not have taken place if this service had not been available.
-As the Big Local programme came to an end, Sompting Big Local donated the minibus to local youth engagement organisation The Sid Youth, who will continue to offer transport to other community groups, using the same donation-based business model.
+By the end of the programme, the minibus had undertaken 690 trips, improving access and reducing isolation for a total of 7,543 passengers.
+As Big Local came to an end, the partnership donated the minibus to local youth engagement organisation The Sid Youth, who will continue to offer transport to other community groups, using the same donation-based business model.
+The partnership reflected that they were proud the vehicle will remain a lasting asset for community use.

 Investing in young people